Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 A quick note:

 Please note that the COVID situation and regulations for traveling to Croatia can change at anytime.
-We don’t know what summer 2021 is going to look like just yet.
 Don’t take this post as a substitute for doing your own research on COVID rules and regulations, and if you’re looking for medical advice, talk to a medical professional.

 And finally, while I’ve worked with Croatia Tourism on a few campaigns in the past, they didn’t ask for this post — in fact, they have no idea I’m writing this post.
 I’m writing this because I want to.